happy-janet/Multiply-Tests/README.md

-Tests done by Janet, Mable and Burani
+Tests done by Janet, Mable and Burani, Scovia , Sandra